salmanalibanani/dygma-raise-layers-for-vscode-on-windows/README.md

 * This is just a start.
 Not much is in there at the moment.

-* Keep the number of layers to a minimum.
-Three layers max.
+* Keep the number of layers to a minimum.  **Three layers max**.
 Two would be even better.

 * Should work well with default out-of-the-box experience of VSCode.
 No VIM extension!